 Essential micro-nutrients, like calcium, potassium and magnesium, are often found in carbohydrates, grains and dairy products.
 By removing many of these foods, supplementation is often necessary.
 Common supplements include magnesium and electrolytes, calcium, vitamin C and vitamin K, but you should always work with a health professional for personalized recommendations.

 If you’re wondering why you’re feeling tired or sluggish, it may be because your body is being deprived of its quickest source of energy: carbohydrates.

 “Keto flu” refers to feelings to fatigue, headaches, nausea and constipation that often come with an abrupt high-fat diet change.
 You may also experience sleep issues, decreased athletic performance, increased hunger and poor mental function.

 One explanation for some of the side effects is that the body is rapidly excreting sodium and fluids as it adapts to a carbohydrate-restricted diet.
 Adding in sodium and potassium can help normalize electrolyte imbalances and may help ease some of the symptoms.

-When it comes to finding a product that fits a keto lifestyle, the Collagen Creamer supplement is a must-have.
-Vital Proteins’ line of Collagen Creamer supplements – featuring Coconut, Vanilla and Mocha flavors – are made with coconut milk, which means they contain healthy fats (an important component when following the keto diet) in addition to collagen.
+When it comes to finding a product that fits a keto lifestyle, Collagen Creamer is a must-have.
+Vital Proteins’ line of Collagen Creamers – featuring Coconut, Vanilla and Mocha flavors – are made with coconut milk, which means they contain healthy fats (an important component when following the keto diet) in addition to collagen.